entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

 -   is_live: Bypass live HLS detection and manually set live_status - a
     value of false will set not_live, any other value (or no value) will set is_live
+-   impersonate: Target(s) to try and impersonate with the initial webpage request; e.g. generic:impersonate=safari,chrome-110.
+Use generic:impersonate to impersonate any available target, and use generic:impersonate=false to disable impersonation (default)

 funimation